mdavis-xyz/mdavis.xyz/pages/lime/content.md

 * They ignore do not track and make a factually incorrect statement about that standard not being finalised
 * They collect unspecified "offline" info from unspecified third parties

 Surprisingly there are some reasonable parts to the privacy policy.

-There are rumours that share bike companies sell your data to advertisers.
+* There are rumours that share bike companies sell your data to advertisers.
 That's not allowed under this policy.
-(Although they can change the policy at any time without telling you, and it's assumed you agree the next time you ride)
+Although they do still [sell your data](https://www.technologyreview.com/s/612123/the-secret-data-collected-by-dockless-bikes-is-helping-cities-map-your-movement/) to local governments.
+The clause prohibiting data sale to advertisers is not strong protection, since they can change their policy at any time to allow it.
+Their privacy policy claims they'll notify you of any changes, but that notification includes changing the policy document on their website, which is linked to by the app.
+You agree to click on that link and read the whole privacy policy every time you use the app.
 * You have the right to be forgotten
 * You have the right to export your data in a common machine readable format
 * Says right to withdraw consent to marketing, but that contradicts the terms and conditions.